 - When it is warm, if you are going outside, you should protect yourself against the sun by applying sunscreen, wearing a hat, staying out of the midday sun and drinking plenty of water

-For all parents and students visiting the school you will be asked to sign in at reception.
+For all parents and students visiting the academy you will be asked to sign in at reception.
 Please view the current procedure here.

 We also have guidance for visiting speakers.
 This can be found here.